-Fig. 5.
-Linewidth of free-running FFOs (left axis) and according Spectral Ratio for the phase-locked FFO (right axis) measured at different FFO frequencies as a function of FFO width.
-All circuits are taken from the same batch, $RnS = 30 \text{ Ohm}\mu\text{m}^2$ .
+Fig. 6.
+Spectral ratio of the phase-locked FFO of a new design with increased overlapping of the electrodes (U2) as a function of FFO frequency.
+Data for the FFOs of different width with smaller overlapping are shown for comparison.
+All circuits are from the same batch, $RnS = 30 \ Ohm \mu m^2$.

 Even better performance was obtained for FFO of a little different design with enlarged electrodes overlapping (Fig. 6).
-Larger overlapping presumably provides more uniform bias current distribution - due to much smaller inductance of the overlapping electrodes.
-Larger overlapping of the FFO electrodes means also that the FFO of the same width is shifted from the edge of the bottom electrode, that results in considerable decrease of the $R_d^{CL}$ value.
+Larger overlapping presumably provides more uniform bias current distribution-due to much smaller inductance of the overlapping electrodes.
+Larger overlapping of the FFO electrodes means also that the FFO of the same width is shifted from the edge of the bottom electrode, that results in considerable decrease of the $R{\rm d}^{\rm CL}$ value.
 Note that for wide FFO some shift of the FFO centerline appears "automatically" due to increasing of the width.
 Up to now there is no adequate model that can describe quantitatively both the processes in the FFO and a self-consistent distribution of the bias current.
 Nevertheless, presented results are very encouraging and these modifications of the FFO can be recommended for implementation in the TELIS SIRs.